Belmont County Sheriff’s Sale of Real Estate And Tax Certification Sale of Real Estate

-The Sheriff Sales are held once a month on a Wednesday.
-All sales begin at 2:00 p.m.
+The Sheriff Sales are held at least once a month on a Wednesday.
+Any residential properties not sold at the first sale of the month will be offered for sale again two weeks later and auctioned without regard to the minimum bid requirement (ORC 2329.52).
+All sales before June 13th, 2018 will begin at 2:00 PM.
+Effective June 13th, 2018, all sales going forward will begin at 10:00 AM.
 They are conducted in the Common Pleas Courtroom #307 top floor of the Belmont County Courthouse, 101 West Main Street.
 St. Clairsville, Ohio 43950.

 The Sheriff’s Office does not research the properties.
 It is the potential buyers’ responsibility to do any type of research regarding liens, back taxes, etc. that may follow a property.
 We strongly recommend that if you are serious about purchasing a property that you or your attorney do a title search at the courthouse prior to the sale.

-***The Sheriff’s Office can not provide legal advise about the properties as we are not attorneys.
-And again we do not research the homes as to the responsibility of back taxes, liens, past due utility bills, etc. You will need to contact an Attorney for those questions and/or legal advise.***
+***The Sheriff’s Office can not provide legal advice about the properties as we are not attorneys.
+And again we do not research the homes as to the responsibility of back taxes, liens, past due utility bills, etc. You will need to contact an Attorney for those questions and/or legal advice.***